top 0

 Bowen Road Fitness Trail & Lover’s Rock

-Legend has it, a Japanese military officer fell in love with a maiden of the boat people in the aftermath of the Second World War.
+Legend has it, a Japanese military officer fell in love with a maiden of the boat people in the aftermath of World War II.
 Unaccepted by their families, the two took their lives on Bowen Road and were immortalised in the form of a rock that has been blessing lovers who visit ever since.
 Thus, the Lover’s Rock along Bowen Road may be the reason why many look to the Bowen Road Fitness Trail, but the pathway is a lovely outing through nature in its own right.
 Compared to the Central Green Trail, this is an easy walk, with no fewer scenic spots.
 You only need to hop on a short bus ride from Central, then views of the Admiralty and Wan Chai urban jungle are all yours to feast on.

 Dr Sun Yat-sen Museum

 Chinese “Father of the Nation” Dr Sun Yat-sen is honoured by this museum on the Central and Western Heritage Trail.
 The Edwardian building, also known as Kom Tong Hall for its original resident Ho Kom-tong, is a grand example of the colonial businessman’s residence, complete with sweeping balconies and stained-glass windows.
-Post-revitalisation, it pays tribute to Sun with exhibitions of historical artefacts and audio-visual programs.
+Post-revitalisation, it pays tribute to Sun with exhibitions of historical artefacts and audio-visual programmes.
 Walk through its doors to hear the story of the man who brought about the birth of modern China, some of whose roots are here in Hong Kong.

 Dr Sun Yat-Sen Museum, 7 Castle Road, Mid-Levels, Central | (+852) 2367 6373